leon9078/Z97X-SLI_Big_Sur/README.md

 Pre requirement: Update to the latest beta BIOS (F10b), because it has this important bug fix: "Fix memory compatibility"

+The provided .img/.vhd image files have the following edits, done by me using UEFITool software:

+1) Updated the CPU microcode version to the latest revision: 0x28
+2) Updated Intel GbE region with the my specific MAC Address

 BIOS settings:

 - Extreme Memory Profile(X.M.P.): Profile1